kwaroran/character-card-spec-v3/SPEC_V3.md

 ### `{{comment: A}}`

-This CBS *MUST* be replaced with an empty string when sending as a prompt. and *SHOULD* be displayed to the user as inline comment with content A. this value *SHOULD NOT* be used on matching lorebook entries.
+This CBS *MUST* be replaced with an empty string when sending as a prompt. and *SHOULD* be displayed to the user as inline comment with content A if its in message. this value *SHOULD NOT* be used on matching lorebook entries.

 ### `<char>`